Sushi Masa by Ki-setsu: The Operational Decisions Behind Singapore’s Hardest Omakase Booking

 It is not a branding decision designed to create exclusivity or privacy; it is the honest arithmetic of a kitchen that sources ingredients daily from Toyosu Market in Japan, where the quantity arriving each morning is finite.

-The number of guests must reflect what arrived rather than what the business model prefers.
-If the shipment of uni or nodoguro (blackthroat seaperch) only supports eight covers of the quality Chef Masa demands, then only eight covers are sold.
-This strict adherence to supply limits is why advance booking at Sushi Masa is essential — typically weeks to months in advance.
+The number of guests is dictated entirely by what arrives, not by demand.
+If a shipment of uni or nodoguro (blackthroat seaperch) only allows for eight high-quality portions, then only eight servings are released at Sushi Masa by Ki-setsu.
+This strict alignment with supply is why advance booking is essential, often requiring weeks to months of planning.

 The minimalist exterior entrance of a Japanese restaurant at night.
 A warm, rectangular lantern glows above a sleek wooden door with dark blinds.
 To the left, a small, backlit frosted glass sign features elegant black Japanese calligraphy.